Why Backup Dropbox to Local Drive?

 Now, you can refer to the following content to learn how to backup Dropbox to external hard drive with MultCloud.

 Step 1: Go to MultCloud on the web and sign up for free.
-Or, you can hit “Try without signing up” to create a temporary one.

 Step 2: Hit Add Cloud on the left sidebar, then add Dropbox by clicking the Dropbox icon and follow the instructions shown to you on the next window.